TenthPres/Exultant/README.md

 In theory, this template does not require any of the many plugins we use.
 However, it does interact with them extensively.

+The structure of this template is substantially borrowed from [TwentyTwenty by Wordpress.org](https://wordpress.org/themes/twentytwenty/), which is itself derived from the Chaplin Theme, by Anders Norén.
+Chaplin Theme and TwentyTwenty are both distributed under the terms of the GNU GPL version 2.0.

 ## Noteworthy Features

 - The default Admin Bar that comes with WordPress is replaced by links in the user menu of the header nav.
 Most links